vicsanity623/PyOB/README.md

 and it fuckin works exactly the way i imagine them to

-so if thats not preof that i know how to get shit done then let this fuckin epic open source repo prove to all you fuckin pretentious fucks that you never need to take a aingle course for coding in 2026
+so if thats not proof that i know how to get shit done then let this fuckin epic open source repo prove to all you fuckin pretentious fucks that you never need to take a single course for coding in 2026!!!!

 yall stulid morons think AI takes full control of your codebase and ruins it